Skip to main content

 • ADMISSION CONDITIONS

-• The candidates who hold or are in the process of obtaining a French baccalaureate in the general, technological or vocational sectors Candidates who hold or are preparing for a French level IV diploma other than the baccalaureate.
+• Applicants who hold or are preparing for a French level IV diploma other than a baccalaurĂ©at.

-• Candidates who are nationals of a country other than France
+• Applicants who are nationals of a Member State of the European Union.

-N.B : Candidates who are not nationals of the E.U., the EEA, the Swiss Confederation, the Principality of Monaco or Andorra, who hold or are in the process of obtaining a diploma equivalent to the French baccalaureate (U.E or non-EU) do not go through parcoursup, but through the DAP procedure.
+- candidates who are not nationals of the E.U., the EEA, the Swiss Confederation, the Principality of Monaco or Andorra, and who hold or are in the process of obtaining a diploma equivalent to the French baccalaureate (U.E or non-EU) do not go through parcoursup, but through the DAP procedure and via Campus France.

 • FUNDAMENTAL PREREQUISITES